shahid739/Calibrated-Multimodal-Distress/README.md

 ## Reproducing experiments

-For a paper-exact run, configure dataset paths in `DERS-X-B.ipynb` and use the notebook's `paper_exact` profile.
-A complete paper-exact regeneration also requires the exact retained 5,479-utterance IEMOCAP manifest whenever the preprocessing rules alone do not reproduce the manuscript sample, plus any retained experimental artifacts needed to reproduce the published pooled results.

 Do not interpret `scripts-verify_results.py` as a neural-model retraining test.
 It verifies that the archived manuscript-facing result files agree with one another.

 ## Reproducibility boundary

 This repository intentionally distinguishes **paper-result preservation** from **full computational rerun equivalence**.
 The result registry and CSVs are aligned to the current manuscript.
-The public notebook already uses the correct individual-speaker LOSO split, but several paper-exact implementation details still require restoration or verification; they are listed explicitly in `NOTEBOOK_ALIGNMENT_REQUIRED.md` rather than being silently approximated.
+The public notebook already uses the correct individual-speaker LOSO split.

 ## Data and code availability